7SiebenPunch/MotifDiscovery-Algos/README.md

 1. The call of different algorithm is simple and straightforward
 2. Direct visualisation of results for easy comparison
+3. Motif can be automatically saved as a csv file and exported

 # limitations:
 1. The input is restricted to univariate time series, so if the original data is a multivariate time series, the data needs to be extracted separately for motif discovery.